trevarj/trevarj.github.io/content/posts/OSS_influencer.md

 ## A Realistic Scenario

-Obviously, the first and second scenarios are not exactly probable or possible for everyone to do.
+Obviously, the second scenario is not exactly probable or possible for everyone to do.

-I speculate that the third scenario can become more mainstream in the future, at least for a seasoned developer (10+ years, or 10Xer) who prefers to not be in the death grip of a software company.
+I speculate that the first scenario can become more mainstream in the future, at least for a seasoned developer (10+ years, or 10Xer) who prefers to not be in the death grip of a software company.
 I suppose this scenario is analogous to being a contractor and accepting a grant to work on an open source project that